My quick and simple recipe for a creamy eggless chocolate mousse.

 - In a mixer bowl, beat heavy cream and instant coffee until soft peaks form.
 Gently fold half of the whipped cream into the chocolate mixture until combined, then the remaining whipped cream until combined and smooth.
 Divide into serving cups.

-- Chill the mousse to set for at least 2 hours, and take out of the fridge 15 minutes before serving.
+- Chill the mousse until it's set.
+It will become quite firm after long refrigeration, so take it out of the fridge 15-20 minutes before serving.

 - Store mousse in the fridge, covered with plastic wrap, for up to 3 days.